fahmidur/http-bench-1/README.md

 **WARNING**: This repository is a work in progress, the implementations benchmarked here are far from ideal, please do not draw any conclusions.

-## Test Implementations
+## Implementations

-The following descriptions of each of the test implementations all of which produce a static server binary.
+The following are descriptions of each of the server implementations.
+Each server implementation is compiled to a static library.

 * [cpp_boost_1](./cpp_boost_1/)
   * Language: C++